schulze61/erdos_baseball_project/README.md

 ### ELO model <a name = "elo"></a>

+We note that for the ELO model, we just gathered the data from 538, and for each game 538 gave two separate probabilities for the team to win.
+The first probability takes only into account the ELO scores of both teams to give a probability of a team winning.
+We call this the "Elo model".

+The second model that 538 gives is a probability that takes into account both the Elo scores of both teams, but it also takes into account the starting pitchers of both teams to give an adjusted score.
+This model we call that "538 Rating".

+When observing these models, we had made the observation that most of the probabilities were around 50%, so a coin flip might as well be how we predict a winner, but we decided that the home team might have a slight edge on average.
+Thus, we decided to make a naive model as well were we always predict that the home team will win with a probability of $p=.5568$.
+We call this the "Home Advantage Model".
+Although, we did not expect this to be a good model, we discovered that it was a bit useful to see in which years the home field advantage had more of an impact.

 ## Comparison of Models <a name = "comparison"></a>

 ### Brier Score
 The metric which we decided to use to measure the effectiveness of each of the models will be the Brier score.
 This score is defined by the following formula
 $$\text{Brier Score} = \frac{1}{N}\sum_{i=1}^N(p_i-o_i)^2$$
 where $p_i$ is the the probability that we have predicted for a team to win in game $i$ and $o_i$ is the outcome of game $i$ (i.e. $1$ if it is a win and $0$ if it is a loss).
 The main observation about the Brier scored which we must note is that a low Brier score is better (we see this if a team is $p_i=1$ and $o_i=1$, then we predicted with 100% accuracy that we would win and we were correct, and this contributes $0$ to the sum decreasing the score.
 On the other hand if $p_i=1$ and $o_i=0$, then we predicted with certainty a win, but a loss occured, so we were wrong, and this would contribute $1$ to the sum increasing the score).